Ostracism: Procedure

 Each year the Athenians were asked in the assembly whether they wished to hold an ostracism.
-The question was put in the sixth of the ten months used for state business under the democracy (January or February in the modern Gregorian Calendar).
+The question was put in the sixth of the ten months used for state business under the democracy (January or February in the modern Gregorian calendar).
+The process of ostracism could be divided into five elements according to Philochorus: 1) It was a two-stage process, 2) it was open to all Athens citizens, 3) it was overseen by outside officials, 4) must meet a specific quorum, 5) regulated penalties.

+The majority of citizen must come to a unified agreement to start the procedures of Ostracism.
 If they voted "yes", then an ostracism would be held two months later.
-In a section of the agora set off and suitably barriered, citizens gave the name of those they wished to be ostracized to a scribe, as many of them were illiterate, and they then scratched the name on pottery shards.
-The shards where piled up facing down, so the votes would remain anonymous.
+In a section of the agora set off and suitably barriered that was called perischoinisma (περισχοίνισμα), citizens gave the name of those they wished to be ostracized to a scribe, as many of them were illiterate, and they then scratched the name on pottery shards.
+The shards were piled up facing down, so the votes would remain anonymous.
+Ostracism served as a political tool to eliminate rivals.
+It also helped to reflect the Athenians' belief in the importance of civic engagement and the power of collective decision making.
 Nine Archontes and the council of the five hundred supervised the process while the Archontes counted the ostraka submitted and sorted the names into separate piles.
 The person whose pile contained the most ostraka would be banished, provided that a quorum was met.
 According to Plutarch, the ostracism was considered valid if the total number of votes cast was at least 6,000; according to a fragment of Philochorus, at least 6,000 votes had to be cast against the person who was to be banished.
 Plutarch's evidence for a quorum of 6,000 agrees with the number required for grants of citizenship in the following century and is generally preferred.

-The person newly ostracised had ten days to leave the city.
+The person newly ostracized had ten days to leave the city.
 If he attempted to return, the penalty was death.
 The property of the man banished was not confiscated and there was no loss of status.
 After ten years, he was allowed to return without stigma.
 It was possible for the assembly to recall an ostracized person ahead of time; before the Persian invasion of 479 BC, an amnesty was declared under which at least two ostracised leaders—Pericles' father, Xanthippus, and Aristides 'the Just'—are known to have returned.
 Similarly, Cimon, ostracised in 461 BC, was recalled during an emergency.